Meet Our Vendors

 www.theconsciouscloth.com

 We’re mobile.
 We’re fun.
 We’re stocked with the most delicious flavors you’ve ever tasted.
 Need a moment of pure bliss?
 Kona Ice has you covered.
-Come visit us, let our sweet tunes sweep you away to an island in the middle of the ocean.
+Come visit us and let our sweet tunes sweep you away to an island in the middle of the ocean.
 And while you’re there, kick up your feet and enjoy a nice cup of our premium shaved ice.

 Contact Information